-This article aims to give clarity on the level of response that is required in an APM answer.
-It will address a specific past exam question that caused considerable difficulty in the June 2014 session.
-The article follows on from the first part (see 'Related links') giving examples of weak answers, and will discuss two possible passing solutions to this question.
-Then it will consider a marker’s view of each one.
+This two-part article aims to give clarity on the level of response that is required in an APM answer.
+It will address a specific past exam question that caused considerable difficulty in the March 2021 session.
+The article follows on from the first part (see 'Related links'), which gave examples of weak answers, and this one will discuss two possible pass standard solutions to this question.

-In reading through these solutions and the marker’s comments, candidates should gain a better understanding of the breadth and depth of solution that a marker is expecting.
+Reading through the answer and the marker’s comments should help candidates to avoid basic mistakes and gain a better understanding of the breadth and depth of solution that a marker is expecting.
 Comments are made in [ ] after each paragraph, where appropriate.

-Before reading this article, it is essential to have read the scenario and requirement for Question 1, part (i) of the June 2014 APM exam and it will be helpful to keep these to hand.
+Before reading this article, it is essential to have read the scenario and requirement for Question 1, part (b) (i) of the March 2021 APM exam and it will be helpful to keep these to hand.
 The requirement is repeated here for clarity.

-The first example (numbered 3 to be consistent with the earlier article) is based on several, very good solutions seen.
-The spelling and grammar has been slightly tidied up but not perfected so that this solution is understandable but not overly polished.
+The first example here (numbered 3 to be consistent with the earlier article) is based on several, very good solutions seen.
+The spelling and grammar have been slightly tidied up but not perfected so that this solution is understandable but not overly polished.
 This solution’s length reflects real exam efforts.

 The current performance report has the following merits to it: